francesca-figueroa/Figueroa_CSCI2270_FinalProject/README.md

 //One paragraph description of how the program works and what it does.

 How to Run

+The user begins by starting the program and selecting countries that they would like to travel around.
+Once a map is selected, the program

 This section contains instructions, with examples, of how to run your program.
 You should also include a link here to the project documentation that you will provide in a separate file.

 Dependencies